A7me2d/love/DEPLOYMENT.md

 ### Build fails on Vercel
 - Ensure `package.json` has all dependencies
-- Check that `angular.json` is properly configured
+- Check that `angular.json` is properly configured with `"outputPath": "docs"`
 - Verify Node.js version compatibility (18+ recommended)

 ### Site shows blank page
 - Check browser console for errors
-- Ensure `dist/webtest/browser/` is the correct output directory
+- Ensure `docs/` is the correct output directory
-- Verify `vercel.json` rewrites configuration
+- Verify `vercel.json` has `"outputDirectory": "docs"`

 ### Animations not working
 - Clear browser cache